Patient information - VivereX™ system and dressings

 Will the dressing changes hurt?

-Some people may experience slight discomfort during dressing changes, specifically during cleaning of the wound, depending on the type and position of the wound.
+The patient may experience slight discomfort during dressing changes, specifically during cleaning of the wound, depending on the type and position of the wound.
 If you feel any discomfort, please contact your healthcare giver.

 Can you move around while on the therapy?